-Sometimes when requesting historical weather data via the weather API we wish to request data for a fixed period based on the current data.
-For example, request the data for yesterday or today.
+Sometimes when requesting weather data via the weather API we wish to request data for a fixed period based on the current data.
+For example, request the data for yesterday, today or the next seven days.

 The time period parameter of the weather API allows you to easily request data for dynamic time periods.